-In part 1 and part 2 of this study we have come to realize that indeed Jesus (God) came for His people, the Israelite/Jewish nation, and through the Apostles his Gospel was preached to the Jews only.
+In part 1 and part 2 of this study, we have come to realize that indeed Jesus (God) came for His people, the Israelite/Jewish nation, and through the Apostles, his Gospel was preached to the Jews only.
 But later, due to the final rejection of the Gospel by the Jewish people, lastly when they stoned Stephen in Acts 8 the transition was made clear.

 Paul in Acts 13:46 finally declared that his mission and Gospel message would no longer be to the Jews, but to the Gentile Bride of Christ.
-While the lost sheep of Israel reject Christ as Messiah, the door is open for us as fellow-heirs to be adopted through his message of Grace.
+While the lost sheep of Israel rejected Christ as Messiah, the door is open for us as fellow-heirs to be adopted through his message of Grace.

-At the end of part 2 of this lesson we reached the Jewish council in Acts 11 where Peter as questioned for eating and preaching to the Gentiles.
+At the end of part 2 of this lesson, we reached the Jewish council in Acts 11 where Peter as questioned for eating and preaching to the Gentiles.
 His time with Cornelius in Acts 10 was an exciting turning point!
 It was here that the church elders in Acts 11:18 understood that God was calling the Gentile church and made way for church progress.

 When they heard these things, they held their peace, and glorified God, saying, Then hath God also to the Gentiles granted repentance unto life. – Acts 11:18 KJV